 Philips CPAP machines and other CPAP machines share many of the same common, mild side effects.
 One of the most common side effects of CPAP treatment is nasal congestion.

 When patients first begin treatment, they may have difficulty getting used to sleeping with the mask, have trouble sleeping or experience throat or nose discomfort.
 Some people may experience a feeling of smothering while wearing the mask.

-There is a small risk of respiratory infection with CPAP treatment, but using a humidifier and properly cleaning the machine reduces the risk.
+There is a small risk of respiratory infection with CPAP treatment.
+However, using a humidifier and properly cleaning the machine reduces the risk.
 Make sure you communicate with your medical provider if you have side effects.
 They may be able to suggest another mask, adjust the pressure of the machine or recommend other sleep apnea treatments.

 Nasal congestion is one of the most common side effects of using a CPAP machine.
 Changes in humidity, pressure, temperature and airflow rate caused by CPAP therapy may contribute to congestion, and it may be worse in people with allergies.